n8n-io/n8n-docs/docs/nodes/nodes-library/core-nodes/Cron/README.md

 To generate a Cron expression, you can use [crontab guru](https://crontab.guru).
 Paste the Cron expression that you generated using crontab guru in the ***Cron Expression*** field in n8n.

-### Why there are 6 asterisk (*) for the Custom mode?
+### Why there are six asterisks (*) in the Cron Expression?

-The 6th asterisk in the Custom mode represents seconds.
+The 6th asterisk in the Cron Expression represents seconds.
 Setting this is optional.
-The node will execute if you don't set the value for seconds and only set 5 values.
+The node will execute if you don't set the value for seconds.

 | * | * | * | * | * | * |
 |---|---|---|---|---|---|
 |second|minute|hour|day|week|month|

-If you want to trigger your workflow, for example, every day at 4 hours 8 minutes and 30 seconds, enter the following in the ***Cron Expression*** field.
+If you want to trigger your workflow, for example, every day at 04:08:30, enter the following in the ***Cron Expression*** field.
 ```
 30 8 4 * * *
 ```

-If you want to trigger your workflow, for example, every day at 4 hours and 8 minutes, enter the following in the ***Cron Expression*** field.
+If you want to trigger your workflow, for example, every day at 04:08, enter the following in the ***Cron Expression*** field.
 ```
 8 4 * * *
 ```